-Ruth Bader Ginsburg (born March 15, 1933) is an American lawyer and jurist who is an Associate Justice of the U.S. Supreme Court.
+Ruth Bader Ginsburg (born March 15, 1933 – September 18, 2020) was an American lawyer and jurist who was an Associate Justice of the U.S. Supreme Court.

 After graduating from Cornell University, Ginsburg started law school at Harvard, before transferring to Columbia Law School.
 She graduated tied for first in her class and went on to become a courtroom advocate for the fair treatment of women.

 In 1972, Ginsburg co-founded the Women’s Rights Project at the American Civil Liberties Union (ACLU) and a year later, became the Project’s general counsel.
 By 1974, the Women’s Right’s Project participated in more than 300 gender discrimination cases.

 Also, during this time, Ginsburg had argued six landmark cases on gender equality before the Supreme Court and won five of them.
 It was this work which led to the end of gender discrimination in many areas of the law.

 In 1980 President Jimmy Carter appointed Ginsburg to the U.S. Court of Appeals for the District of Columbia.
 She served there until 1993, when she became second woman ever to serve on the Supreme Court after being appointed by President Bill Clinton.

 Throughout the years, Ginsburg became a progressive and feminist hero to many, due to her increasing outspokenness.
 Many people also admired her for her work ethic, after attending work throughout her chemotherapy treatment and also the day after her husband, Martin Ginsburg, passed away in 2010.
 She was the fourth-oldest serving Supreme Court Justice, up until her death on 18th September 2020 at age 87.

 Below, we take a look at some of Ruth Bader Ginsburg’s most famous quotes: